gilesknap/IaC-at-home2/docs/details.md

 Before the first run of the Playbook you must adjust the configuration to match your environment.

 Now is a good time to launch vscode and start up the developer container.
 Then you can easily browse and edit the files in the project.
+Plus this is where you will open a terminal to run the playbook in a later step.

 ```bash
 cd tpi-k3s-ansible